If he likes you his texting habits will prove it

 He will actually apologize for any “delay”

 I say this lightly, without condoning infrequent texting behavior OR instigating that an apology is required or necessary.
-Nobody is entitled to 24/7 access to each other’s time, nor does anyone need to give an explanation for how their time is spent.
-Sorry, not sorry, but he doesn’t need to apologize for hanging out with friends and not texting you back until he got home.
-Yet, the guy who genuinely likes you will respect your time…while also in respect of his own.
+Nobody is entitled to 24/7 access to each other’s time, nor does anyone need to give an explanation (or apology) for how their time is spent.
+Sorry, not sorry, but he doesn’t need to apologize for hanging out with friends and not texting you about it until he got home.

-I mean, we’re all human, right?
-Hopefully.
 That means things come up, time gets the better of us, we pack our plates to the brim, our phones do die, and yet a romantic interest is still not a healthy justification for self-neglect.
-So if he was hung up at work all day, and couldn’t text you on his lunch break like he normally would, this is the guy who will follow up in courtesy the next chance he gets, and it may sound like this:
+So if he was hung up at work all day, and couldn’t text you on his lunch break like he normally would, this is the guy who will follow up out of courtesy the next chance he gets, and it may sound like this:

 Sorry I didn’t text you during lunch today – work was so swamped, I barely had time to eat.

-I wish I had the chance to check in with you today – I can’t wait to hear about your day!
+I wish I had the chance to check in with you – I can’t wait to hear about your day!

 Ugh, work was brutal today.
 But my day was made hearing from you.